craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Ailment.md

 When you make a Maneuver, if you are within Weapon Range and Line of Sight of the creature that imposed this Ailment on you, they make an Attack against your Reflex.

 #### Hobbled
+When you make a Maneuver, the distance you travel is halved

 #### Bleeding
 #### Flammable
 #### Caught